elithrar/elithrar.github.io/_posts/2014-06-10-approximating-html-template-inheritance.md

 ```

 We create our templates from a set of template snippets and the base layout (just the one, in our case).
 We can fill in our `{% raw %}{{ template "script" }}{% endraw %}` block as needed, and we can mix and match our sidebar content as well.
-If your pages are alike, you could also generate this map with a range clause by using a slice of the template names as the keys.
+If your pages are alike, you can generate this map with a range clause by using a slice of the template names as the keys.

 Slightly tangential to this, there's the common problem of dealing with the error returned from `template.ExecuteTemplate`.
 If we pass the writer to an error handler, it's too late: we've already written (partially) to the response and we'll end up a mess in the user's browser.
 It'll be part of the page before it hit the error, and then the error page's content.
 The solution here is to write to a `bytes.Buffer` to catch any errors during the template rendering, and *then* write out the contents of the buffer to the `http.ResponseWriter`.